-MEDICAL FLEXIPLACE PROGRAM Sample Clauses
+MEDICAL FLEXIPLACE PROGRAM Clause Samples

 MEDICAL FLEXIPLACE PROGRAM.
-SECTION 1.
-A Medical Flexiplace Program is designed to permit employees who have a temporary medical condition that precludes them from working at the conventional workplace to continue to be productive and accomplish work assignments that can be performed at a place other than the regularly assigned work site.
+Section 1.
+A Medical Flexiplace program is designed to permit employees who have a temporary medical condition that precludes them from working at the conventional workplace to continue to be productive and accomplish work assignments that can be performed at a place other than the regularly assigned work site.
 The medical condition shall be certified in a manner that is administratively acceptable.
 Medical Flexiplace is intended for employees who do not have permanent medical conditions.

 Related to MEDICAL FLEXIPLACE PROGRAM